Popcount C++ - C++ Programming Tutorial

 }

-The Intel Math Kernel Library (MKL) is a set of high-performance mathematical routines that are optimized for Intel processors.
-The MKL provides a popcnt function that can be used for popcount in C++.
-The following code shows how to use the MKL for Popcount in C++:
+The Intel Math Kernel Library (MKL) consists of efficient mathematical functions tailored for Intel processors.
+MKL offers a popcnt function specifically designed for popcount operations in C++.
+Below is an example demonstrating the utilization of MKL for Popcount in C++:

 C++ Code: